IIT JAM Geology Syllabus: A Comprehensive Guide

 ACF, AKF and AFM diagrams; Phase Rule and its applications; Concepts of zones and facies,

-Characteristic mineral assemblages of pelites in the Barrovian zones and mafic rocks in common facies.
+Characteristic mineral assemblages of pelites in the Barrovian zones and mafic rocks in common facies. - Economic Geology: Physical properties of common economic minerals; General processes of formation

 of mineral deposits; Mode of occurrence and distribution of metallic and non-metallic mineral deposits in